palmER User Guides

 Key characteristics:

-- One-click insertion — click a snippet and its text appears in the composer.
+• One-click insertion — click a snippet and its text appears in the prompt.
 No typing required.

-- Persistent — your snippets are saved to your account and available across sessions.
+• Persistent — your snippets are saved to your account and available across devices.

 Two Categories of Snippets